fbpx

 A higher home value means you can get a larger loan that covers the loan balance on your house and gives you some of the equity in cash if you choose.

-A shorter loan term loan can mean higher monthly payments than a longer term loan, but you won't have to pay as much interest in the long run, and rates on shorter term loans are typically lower.
-If you are in a position where you have a few hundred ‘extra’ dollars every month, you might want to consider switching to a 15yr fixed so you can own your house, free and clear, before you retire.
+A shorter loan term loan can mean a higher monthly payment than a longer term loan, but you won't have to pay as much interest in the long run, and rates on shorter term loans are typically lower.
+If you are in a position where you have a few hundred ‘extra' dollars every month, you might want to consider switching to a 15yr fixed so you can own your house, free and clear, before you retire.

 You may also drop mortgage insurance payments if you refinance at 80% or lower LTV.